lawrennd/snippets/_information-game/includes/provocation-questions.md

 \notes{For a variable to transit it needs to become distinguishable.

-*Task*: (i) Show that this notion of distuniguishability naturally leads to a concept of distance between variables and that this distance has rotational and translational invariances that dictate the nature of space and its relationship with time in the game.}
+*Task*: (i) Show that this notion of distuniguishability naturally leads to a concept of distance between variables and that this distance has rotational and translational invariances that necessarily dictate the nature of space and its relationship with time in the game.}

 (ii) Distinguishability requires finite resolution measurements, and $\theta(M_p)$ is derived from the finite-dimensional density matrix of $M$, so the parameter space itself must be  discrete, even though the Fisher metric makes it appear continuous.
 Since multiple continuous parameterisations can represent the same discrete structure, what does this imply for origin of gauge symmetries in this game?}